lephong/minet/tutorial/tutorial1.md

 ## Training the network
 We train the network by updating its weights after processing each mini-batch.
 After each epoch, we evaluate the current weights on a development set.
-If the accuracy is not at pick `patience` times consecutively, we halt the training (this is an
+If the accuracy is not at peak `patience` times consecutively, we halt the training (this is an
 [early stopping](https://en.wikipedia.org/wiki/Early_stopping)
-stragety).
+strategy).

 Note:
 - always *shuffle* the training data before each epoch,